Starting your career

 Learning and development

-As a medical illustrator, you would be expected to undertake continuing professional development (CPD) in order to keep your knowledge and skills up to date.
-You must also do this to maintain your registration with the HCPC.
-The IMI offers courses and programmes to keep this up to date.
+As a medical illustrator, you’ll have continuing professional development (CPD) to keep your knowledge and skills up to date.
+You must also do this to maintain your registration with the Healthcare Professionals Council (HCPC).
+The IMI will offer relevant courses and qualifications.

 There will be opportunities for you to teach or train current staff or the next generation of medical illustrators.
 With an MSc or PhD in a relevant subject, you could move into teaching.